Information for current research students

 Research training is a vital part of postgraduate studies.
 The Research Training Programme of each Research Student at Keele is student-led, recorded and monitored through the Personal Development and Learning plan (PDLP) (see below).
 The emphasis of the research training for postgraduate students is on skills development rather than modular credits, with all forms of training (eg courses, workshops, formal modules) contributing to the overall training requirements for successful completion of your research degree.

-Research training for research students is required by the Universities’ funding council (HEFCE) and the research councils as well as the University, and the expectation is that you will use your FNS GS Personal Development & Learning Plan (PDLP) to evaluate your needs against the Vitae ResearcherDevelopment Statement (RDS).
-Full details of the University’s Research Training requirements are given in Section 9 of the Code of Practice on Postgraduate Research Degrees.
+Research training for research students is required by the Universities’ funding council (HEFCE) and the research councils as well as the University, and the expectation is that you will use your Personal Development & Learning Plan (PDLP) to evaluate your needs against the Vitae ResearcherDevelopment Statement (RDS).
+Full details of the University’s Research Training requirements are given in Section 9 of the Code of Practice on Postgraduate Research Degrees (PDF, 599KB).

 Important changes to the Research Training Framework at Keele were made in August 2013.